 The software can also be run directly from an executable file without installing it.
 This is called portable mode.
 It allows running the software from USB sticks, which can provide some extra security when using public computers.
 However, malware running on the computer could easily corrupt the software on the USB stick or steal encryption keys from the application's memory.
 Thus the extra security is largely illusory.

 The portable executable can be upgraded by just replacing the executable with a newer one.

 To remove the application, go to

-WinSCP implements a simple scripting language that can be used to automate certain operations with a server.
+The software implements a simple scripting language that can be used to automate certain operations with a server.
 The scripting language relies on credentials stored in local files.
-No functionality is provided for managing the credentials.

 call - executes an arbitrary command on the server.
 Commands requiring input are not supported.